-Age for the meet will be the swimmer's age as of the first day of the meet, although swimmers shall not be denied the opportunity to attempt to qualify for Short Course Age Group Championships because of a birthday occurring within the time frame defined as the "Championship Period”.
-The Championship Period is defined as the first day of the Regional Championships through and including the first day of the Age Group Championships for the Short Course season.
+Age for the meet will be the swimmer's age as of the first day of the meet, although swimmers shall not be denied the opportunity to attempt to qualify for CSI Short Course Age Group Championships or CSI Senior Championships because of a birthday occurring within the time frame defined as the "Championship Period”.
+The Championship Period is defined as the first day of the Regional Championships through and including the first day of the Age Group Championships (for athletes aging from 12 to 13) and for CSI Senior Championships (for athletes aging from 14 to 15) for the Short Course season.
 He/she may compete in the next higher age group if:

-his/her birthday falls within the Championship Period, and as a result, would be required to qualify in the next higher age group at the Short Course Age Group Championships in that Championship Period, and
+The athlete’s birthday falls within the Championship Period, and as a result, would be required to qualify in the next higher age group for their respective CSI Championship Meet in that Championship Period, and

-he/she has exceeded the maximum COT for his/her current age, and
+The athlete has exceeded the maximum COT for their current age, and

-he/she has not exceeded the maximum COT for the higher age group unless, the event is not offered at Age Groups, ie 10/U 200’s of stroke, 11/12 400 IM, etc.
+The athlete has not exceeded the maximum COT for the higher age group unless, the event is not offered at Age Groups, ie 10/U 200’s of stroke, 11/12 400 IM, etc.

+Exceptions are made for those swimmers aging from 12 to 13 and for those swimmers aging from 14 to 15 within the Championship Period.
+Those swimmers MAY swim ALL their events in the higher age group.
+Championship Period swimmers shall be required to swim in their appropriate age group for all other events and shall not be permitted to swim in a higher age group under any circumstances.

+Championship Period swimmers MUST be listed in the higher age group for award/result purposes for those “swim up” events.

 The meet director and the referee must be notified before the meet.
 Please email office@ctswim.org for entry instructions.
 All championship birthday entries are due by the published deadline.

-Championship Period swimmers shall be required to swim in their appropriate age group for all other events and shall not be permitted to swim in a higher age group under any circumstances.
-Exceptions are made for those swimmers aged from 12 to 13.
-Those swimmers MAY swim all their events as 13/14 and for award purposes be listed with the 13/14’s.

-Championship Period swimmers MUST be listed in the higher age group for award/result purposes for those “swim up” events.